 Why choose Vero Orthopaedics & Neurology?

 Our spine doctors and surgeons at Vero Orthopaedics & Neurology have completed additional training, specifically in the back, neck, and spine.
-With this advanced training, Dr. Craig Popp, Dr. William Kane, and Dr. Seth Coren. have the experience and expertise to assess, diagnose, and treat your spine injury or condition individually to your needs.
+With this advanced training, Dr. Craig Popp, Dr. Stuart Kinsella, Dr. William Kane, Dr. Aaron Howell, and Dr. Seth Coren have the experience and expertise to assess, diagnose, and treat your spine injury or condition individually to your needs.